-Bullying can be unprovoked and involves behaviours which disrespect, hurt, threaten or frighten another person or group of people.
+Bullying can be unprovoked and involves behaviours which disrespect, hurt, threaten or frighten one or more persons.
 It involves a perpetrator or perpetrators, a target or targets and witnesses.

 Bullying can have a long-term effect on children and young people's educational, emotional and social development, which sometimes lasts into adult life.
 Some children may refuse to go to school and/or become ill, while others may become socially isolated and lonely.
 Schoolwork can suffer.
 Over a period of time, their self-esteem can be affected and a few children may become depressed or, in extreme cases, even attempt suicide.

 Bullying is characterised by an imbalance and misuse of power between the perpetrator and the target.
 Often bullying is hidden as targets do not tell about their experience for fear of escalation and retaliation.
 It can continue for long periods.

 Bullying methods may be physical, social or psychological and include:

 verbal: name-calling, taunting, mocking, making offensive comments, gossiping, mimicking, spreading hurtful and untruthful rumours

 physical: kicking, hitting, pushing, fighting, taking or damaging belongings, stealing money with threats

 indirect bullying: spreading hurtful rumours, socially excluding people, sometimes through silent bullying, from groups and activities to hurt and lower their self esteem

 cyberbullying: sending inappropriate text messaging and email through websites; abuse via social networking sites, chat rooms and Instant Messenger; sending offensive or degrading images by phone or via the internet, and bullying via online gaming.

 Prejudice-related bullying (also known as identity-based bullying or bias bullying) refers to any form of bullying related to the characteristics considered unique to a child's identity, such as: